-Our significant investing activities during the three and six months ended June 30, 2007 included the sale of marketable securities, on a net basis, of approximately \$0.7 and \$1.1 million, respectively and the purchase of property, plant and equipment of approximately \$11.7 and \$14.3 million, respectively.
+Our significant investing activities during the three and nine months ended September 30, 2007 included, on a net basis, the sale of marketable securities of approximately \$2.1 and \$3.2 million, respectively and the purchase of property, plant and equipment of approximately \$21.1 and \$35.4 million, respectively.
 Capitalized development costs incurred on Brisas represent the majority of the amount invested in property, plant and equipment.

-Our total financial resources, which include cash plus marketable securities, increased approximately \$158 million from December 31, 2006 to approximately \$187 million as of June 30, 2007.
+Our total financial resources, which include cash and cash equivalents, restricted cash and marketable securities, increased approximately \$139 million (net) from December 31, 2006 to approximately \$168 million as of September 30, 2007.

-As of August 14, 2007, we had the following shares, equity units and share purchase options issued:
+As of November 9, 2007, we had the following shares, equity units, share purchase options and senior subordinated convertible notes issued:

-Class A common shares 54,616,694

-Equity units 1,085,099

-Class A common share purchase options 2,461,139
+Class A common shares 54,766,569 Equity units 1 1,085,099 Class A common share purchase options 2 2,601,139 5.50% Senior Subordinated Convertible Notes $^{\scriptsize 3}$ -

-1) An equity unit consists of one class B common share of Gold Reserve Inc. and one class B common share of Gold Reserve Corporation.
-Equity units are convertible into Class A common shares of Gold Reserve Inc. on a one-to-one basis.

-2) Exercisable at between \$0.69 and \$5.45 per share.
+- 1) An equity unit consists of one class B common share of Gold Reserve Inc. and one class B common share of Gold Reserve Corporation.
+Equity units are convertible into Class A common shares of Gold Reserve Inc. on a one-to-one basis. - 2) Exercisable for Class A common shares on a one-to-one basis at between \$0.69 and \$5.45 per share. - 3) \$103,500,000 aggregate principal amount outstanding as at November 9, 2007.
+The Senior Subordinated Convertible Notes are convertible at the option of the holder at any time prior to maturity at an initial conversion rate of 132,6260 Class A common shares per \$1,000 principal amount of the notes, subject to adjustment.
+See Note 5 to our unaudited interim consolidated financial statements for the quarter ended September 30, 2007.